MonsieurDupont/Unreal-Engine-Drag-drop-and-resize-widget/README.md

 # Drag-drop-and-resize-widget

 A simple and easy to implement drag, drop and resize asset to use in your projects.

+**Features:**
+ - Drag and drop widget
+ - Resize widget
+ - Snap to edges and corners (like in Windows)
+ -
 See how to add it to your widgets [here](https://github.com/MonsieurDupont/Drag-drop-and-resize-widget/wiki/Implementation).

 ## Links: